Swedish Social Democratic Youth League

 The Swedish Social Democratic Youth League (Sveriges Socialdemokratiska Ungdomsförbund [ˈsvæ̌rjɛs sʊsɪˈɑ̂ːldɛmʊˌkrɑːtɪska ˈɵ̂ŋdʊmsfœrˌbɵnd]; SSU) is a branch of the Swedish Social Democratic Party and the Swedish Trade Union Confederation in Sweden.
-The president has been Lisa Nåbo, since August 2021.
+The president has been Moska Hassas, since August 2025.

 Organization

 The members form local clubs, but also belong to a municipal organisation (SSU-kommun) that are grouped together in regional organisations, in general following the county subdivisions, with the exceptions Stockholm County (two districts: Stockholm and Stockholms Län) and Västra Götaland County (five districts: Fyrbodal, Göteborg, Göteborgsområdet, Södra Älvsborg, Skaraborg).

 Every second year, the national organisation holds a congress, adopting policy documents and electing a national Board.
 The national head office is situated in Södermalm in central Stockholm.

 The Swedish Social Democratic Youth League belongs to the Young European Socialists (YES) and the International Union of Socialist Youth (IUSY).

 History

 Beginning

 The Youth League was established in 1917 after the former Youth League, the Social Democratic Youth (SDUF), in the party split and formed the Swedish Social Democratic Left.
 That division was between the left and right factions that the social democracy across Europe went through.
 Per Albin Hansson led the fight against Zeth Höglund and the left wing that had won a majority at the SDUF Congress 1910 which voted to remove Hansson from the Board.
 The party's leader and then President Hjalmar Branting supported Hansson, and the party's board demanded a loyalty statement from the Youth League.
 The Youth League did not accept the statement's wording requiring it to be "...ready at all times to promote the party's activities in full compliance with the party and its subdivisions decisions", because the organisation believed this was intended to silence opposition within the party.
 They called this ultimatum a Muzzled Charter.
 Then the split came, and the Youth League was forced to leave the party when a majority (136 votes against 42) at the Social Democratic Party Congress in 1917, voted in favour of Brant's proposal and adopted a resolution which separated the then the Youth League from the Social Democratic Party SAP.

 A new Youth League, the Swedish Social Democratic Youth League (SSU), was formed at the Congress 27–28 October 1917 when 45 representatives met in Stockholm people's houses.
 The participants included Per Albin Hansson, and Gustav Möller.
 One of the major points in Congress was the issue of women's suffrage.